 - Salt and fresh-ground black pepper

-- 1 pieces bunch greens (chard kale, mustard greens, spinach, etc.), cleaned, torn to& dried
+- 1 bunch greens (chard kale, mustard greens, spinach, etc.), cleaned, torn into bite-size pieces dried

 - 1/4 cup dry white wine in addition to the one you should be drinking at this time